Yainer Diaz Player Props: Astros vs. Rangers

 Yainer Diaz At The Plate

-- Diaz is hitting .275 with 11 doubles, seven home runs and three walks.
+- Diaz has 11 doubles, seven home runs and three walks while batting .268.

-- Diaz has driven in a run in 16 games this year (36.4%), including one multiple-RBI game.
+- In 16 games this year, Diaz has picked up an RBI, with more than one RBI once.

-- He has scored in 17 of 44 games so far this season.
+- He has scored in 17 of 45 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.